 Doomsayers are announcing that print media will soon become a thing of the past.
-With the much-publicized closure of a few high-profile print magazines, it’s easy to believe this bold statement.
+With the much-publicized closure of a few high-profile print magazines, some will find it easy to believe this bold statement.

-These people will tell anyone within earshot that the Internet has completely overtaken the print industry.
+These naysayers will tell anyone within earshot that the Internet has completely overtaken the print industry.
 One prominent travel blogger even predicted that by the year 2020 print magazines would cease to exist!

 Naturally, as a print media freelance writer I feel more than a little concern when I hear these gloomy predictions.